Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Formulation of problem

 Two more unknowns can be eliminated as follows.
-First, adding the mass conservation equations for both layers together and using $\{h\}_{t}\equiv0,$ we obtain $\{uh\}=\Phi(t),$ which is the total flow rate.
-The channel is assumed to be laterally closed which means $\Phi\equiv0$ and thus $u^{-}h^{-}=-u^{+}h^{+}.$ Second, the pressure gradient $\mathit{\Pi}_{x}$ can be eliminated by subtracting (\ref{eq:upm}) for the top layer from that for the bottom layer.
-This leaves only two unknowns, $U\equiv u^{+}h^{+}$ and $h=h^{+},$ and two equations, which can be written in a locally conservative form as
+First, adding up the mass conservation equations for both layers and using $\{h\}_{t}\equiv0,$ we obtain $\{uh\}=\Phi(t),$ which is the total flow rate.
+The channel is assumed to be laterally closed.
+It corresponds to $\Phi\equiv0,$ and thus $u^{-}h^{-}=-u^{+}h^{+}.$ Second, the pressure gradient $\mathit{\Pi}_{x}$ can be eliminated by subtracting Eq. (\ref{eq:upm}) for the top layer from that for the bottom layer.
+This leaves only two unknowns, $U\equiv u^{+}h^{+}$ and $h=h^{+},$ and two equations, which can be written in locally conservative form as follows

 The square brackets above denote the difference of the enclosed quantities between the bottom and top layers: $\left[f\right]\equiv f^{+}-f^{-}.$